preesm/preesm.github.io/_tutos/02-parasobel.md

 ### Run the generated C Project

-Before compilation, in ```/Code/include/yuvRead.h```, make sure that the PATH to the YUV file is correct (the YUV file that should be in the dat folder).
-Make the same verification in ```/Code/include/yuvDisplay.h``` for the macro PATH_TTF.

 To compile and run the generated C code, simply use the CMake project of the ```/Code/``` directory.
 We strongly advise you to generate the IDE projects and binaries in the ```/Code/bin``` directory so as not to mix the source code with OS/IDE specific files.
-In the ```/Code/``` directory, batch scripts (\*.bat and \*.sh) are available to automatically create the appropriate folder and launch the CMake project generation for Windows users of code::blocks (CMakeCodeblock.bat) and Visual Studio 2022 (CMakeVS2022.bat) as well as for Linux GCC users (CMakeGCC.sh).
+In the ```/Code/``` directory, batch scripts (\*.bat and \*.sh) are available to automatically create the appropriate folder and launch the CMake project generation for Windows users of Visual Studio 2022 (CMakeVS2022.bat) as well as for Linux GCC users (CMakeGCC.sh).

 The following figure shows how the running application should look like.
 At this point, the application does not do any "real" computation on the image.
 The performance figure displayed in frames per second (fps) in the console should be noted, as it will be an upper bound to the performance of the developed video processing application.
 Indeed, since you will now add new actors to the dataflow graph, the amount of computation will increase and the application performance will decrease.